ArcanaFramework/frametree/docs/source/contributing.rst

 --------------------

-Alternative storage systems can be implemented by writing a new subclass of :class:`.DataStore`.
+Alternative storage systems can be implemented by writing a new subclass of :class:`.Store`.
 The developers are interested in adding support for new systems, so if you would help to use FrameTree with a different storage system please create an issue for it in the `GitHub Issue Tracker <https://github.com/Australian-Imaging-Service/frametree/issues>`__.

-In addition to the base :class:`.DataStore` class, which lays out the interface to be implemented by all backend implementations, two partial implementations, :class:`.LocalStore` :class:`.RemoteStore` are provided as starting points for alternative backend implementations.
+In addition to the base :class:`.Store` class, which lays out the interface to be implemented by all backend implementations, two partial implementations, :class:`.LocalStore` :class:`.RemoteStore` are provided as starting points for alternative backend implementations.
 These partial implementations have more specific abstract methods to implement